About the course

 About the training provider

-Working closely with our partner schools across the region, the Attleborough Academy Partnership offers 11 to 19 experience across a broad range of subjects and schools.
+Working closely with our partner schools across the region, Norfolk Academies and the Attleborough Academy Partnership offers 11 to 19 experience across a broad range of subjects and schools.
 We provide a tailor-made route in to teaching with our school based programme.
 Our well qualified and motivated mentors are at the heart of our programmes, offering the opportunity to develop subject knowledge alongside engaging classroom activities.

 Training with disabilities and other needs